henrywu2019/onnxruntime/tutorial/paper/paper.md

 }
 ```

+This is a straightforward algorithm because it is how convolution is defined in DNN.
+The drawback of this algorithm is its inefficiency in CPU cache and register usage.

 OCR model has many receipts input where height is much longer than width.

 ### Memory Efficient Algorithm

 Many memory efficient algorithms have been proposed to reduce the convolution computation overhead.
 MEC(Cho&Brand, 2017) improves im2col memory efficiency but is based on GEMM + BLAS so it is often suboptimal in computation.
-More importantly, it still requires considerable memory overhead.
+Additionally, it still causes considerable memory overhead.

 ### Direct Convolution With Reordering